 - Introduction to Applied GIS introduces fundamental concepts related to GIS and its application, and develop the basic practical skills that are extended across the rest of the programme.
 The module covers the history of GIS, issues about GIS and society, an introduction to spatial data formats and a technical introduction to ArcGIS

-- Water Management Challenges for the 21st Century will give you a better understanding of the role of freshwater resources and their management in the contemporary world.
-The module considers the major political, economic and policy issues facing water managers in two broadly conceived world regions: the Western capitalist world and the so-called "developing world".
+- Water Management and the Law will introduce you to a range of topics relating to water management in a challenging future, including governing legal frameworks.
+The module considers the major political, economic, regulatory and policy issues facing water managers in two broadly conceived world regions: the Western capitalist world and the so-called "developing world".
 The module will include a series of lectures addressing these topics as well as invitations to attend relevant external events and presentations by visitors to the university.

 - Air Quality Management covers an introduction to air quality management from UK and European perspectives, focusing on pollutants of concern, their sources and health effects.
 You will also study ways of monitoring and modelling air pollution and the implications of air quality assessment in development control, as well as mitigation strategies through Air Quality Action Planning.

 Throughout the course, we review future projections in the environmental consultancy sector, take advice from the course's Steering Committee, and reference the Environmental Data Service's annual survey.

 You will normally start your research project or dissertation alongside or following the professional practice element of the course.
 You may base the research project or dissertation on a problem identified through your placement.

 Please also note this structure is for the full-time course delivery only.
 For part-time delivery, the same modules will be studied, however, the structure will differ.

 The University continually enhances our offer by responding to feedback from our students and other stakeholders, ensuring the curriculum is kept up to date and our graduates are equipped with the knowledge and skills they need for the real world.
 This may result in changes to the course.
 If changes to your course are approved, we will inform you.